The responsibilities of the follow-up group are

 Follow-up group structure

-The chair of the Doctoral Training Committee formally appoints the follow-up group based on the proposals made by the principal supervisor and the doctoral student (OY KJ 3§).
+The chair of the Doctoral Training Committee formally appoints the follow-up group based on the proposals made by the principal supervisor and the doctoral researcher (OY KJ 3§).
 This must be done at the beginning of the studies, or, at the latest, during the first year of studies.
 Requirements for the structure of follow-up group:

 - At least two doctor-level members that know the field of the doctoral thesis.